 Boot Camp for Health Care Fraud Investigators

-NHCAA's Boot Camp, held April 21-23 in Tampa, Florida, is a three-day training program that anchors the path to becoming an AHFI® and shows participants the skills necessary to become a leader within any health care anti-fraud organization.
+NHCAA's Boot Camp is a three-day training program that anchors the path to becoming an AHFI® and shows participants the skills necessary to become a leader within any health care anti-fraud organization.

 Designed for career switchers, inter-departmental transfers, or new college graduates with less than three years of experience in health care fraud, this program will help your newest team members acquire an understanding of the core competencies necessary to combat health care fraud.
 Expert faculty lays the foundation for investigative strategy, recognizing fraud schemes, and deploying investigative skills.

 Don't miss this unique opportunity to invest in building your team's skills.